Last Updated: Monday, July 31st, 2023

 There is a separate Design Requirements for Developers document that you should review if you are planning to build a completely new website or do a notable rebuild or redesign of an existing website.

 This document is in no way an exhaustive list of all possible laws and policy requirements, but rather attempts to bring the most important points together in one place.
 It is your responsibility to review all applicable policies and laws and make sure your work is in compliance with them.
-A list of known legal and policy references is provided at the end of this document.

 Accessibility is the process of making electronic materials perceivable and usable by people with disabilities.
 Materials (including documents, videos, websites, discussion forums, etc.) are accessibility compliant when they have been structured according to widely recognized specifications.